 Osteonecrosis causes the bone tissue to be unable to heal itself after minor trauma.
 When a patient taking Fosamax undergoes a tooth extraction, the bone is unable to heal, and is left exposed.
 This can lead to the patient having to undergo antibiotic therapy, or even having the dead bone tissue removed.

 If you or a loved one is currently taking or has taken Fosamax, and are now suffering from osteonecrosis of the jaw, you may be able to recover compensation from the losses you have endured.
-In order to learn more about Fosamax, or to file a claim against the maker of Fosamax, contact the experienced dangerous drug attorneys at the Law Offices of Michael A. DeMayo, L.L.P.®
+In order to learn more about Fosamax, or to file a claim against the maker of Fosamax, contact the experienced dangerous drug attorneys at DeMayo Law Offices, L.L.P.®

 Our lawyers will work with you to determine if your ONJ is a direct result of taking Fosamax.
 They will also provide you with a free initial consultation where they will help you identify the best course of action to take and what losses you have endured that you may be able to recover compensation for.
-Contact the Law Offices of Michael A. DeMayo, L.L.P. ® today to schedule your free initial consultation.
+Contact DeMayo Law Offices, L.L.P. ® today to schedule your free initial consultation.